- 2021 Doctoral Convocation

 - 2:00 p.m. sharp – The procession into Stude Concert Hall will begin.

-The format is quite simple.
+In 2021 there will be no formal doctoral convocation.
+Only the plenary commencement ceremony will be held.
+In a typical year, the format for doctoral convocation is quite simple.
 Faculty and students will process into the concert hall.
 There will be a greeting by Dean Seiichi Matsuda, followed by a welcome speech by University President, David Leebron.
 Then each graduating student will be called to the front individually, along with his or her advisor.
 The advisor places the hood over the student’s head.
 Immediately following the ceremony there will be a reception for students, families, faculty, and friends in the Foyer of Alice Pratt Brown Hall.
 The order of events is as follows:

 - Academic Procession